gdouzwt/blog/_posts/2019-10-07-ets-foundation-test-review.md

     - [ ] A `super(<appropriate list of arguments>)` or `this(<appropriate list of arguments>)` call must always be provided explicitly as the first statement in the body of the constructor.

-      > `super();` is automatically added if the sub class constructor doesn't call any of the super class's constructors.
+      > `super();` is automatically added if the subclass constructor doesn't call any of the super class's constructors.

     - [x] If a subclass does not have any declared constructors, the implicit default constructor of the subclass will have a call to `super()`.